jamie-houston/jamie-houston.github.io/_posts/2025-11-07-ai-showdown-planning-perfect-thanksgiving-turkey.md

 ![Thanksgiving Dinner Planning](https://images.unsplash.com/photo-1556909114-f6e7ad7d3136?ixlib=rb-4.0.3&auto=format&fit=crop&w=2070&q=80){: .img-fluid}

-Here's my turkey recipe (abbreviated):
+Here's Martha's recipe (abbreviated):

-**Jamie's Turkey Recipe:**
-1. **Brine:** 1 hour per pound in salt/sugar/spice mixture
-2. **Dry:** Refrigerate uncovered for 8-12 hours to dry the skin
-3. **Prep:** Remove from fridge 1 hour before cooking, season, truss
-4. **Roast:** 15 minutes per pound at 325°F
+**Martha Stewart's Perfect Roast Turkey:**
+1. **Prep turkey:** Let pre-brined turkey stand at room temperature for 2.5 hours
+2. **Make butter-wine mixture:** Melt butter with white wine
+3. **Prep cheesecloth:** Soak large cheesecloth in butter-wine mixture
+4. **Season and drape:** Season turkey, drape with soaked cheesecloth
+5. **Roast:** Put the bird in the oven
+6. **Remove cheesecloth:** At some point, remove the cheesecloth
+7. **Baste:** Every 30 minutes, baste with butter-wine mixture
+8. **Remove:** At a certain time based on weight, remove from oven
-5. **Rest:** 30 minutes before carving
+9. **Rest:** 30 minutes before carving

 Simple enough, right?
-But when you're working with a 13-pound bird and need to eat at 5pm, suddenly you're doing mental math while trying to remember if you bought enough butter.
+But when you're working with a 13-pound bird that needs basting every 30 minutes and you want to eat at 5pm, suddenly you're doing mental math while trying to figure out if you have enough cheesecloth.

 ## The Prompt